Intraparenchymal hemorrhage: Pathophysiology

-Nonpenetrating and penetrating cranial trauma can also be common causes of intracerebral hemorrhage.
+Most cases of primary intraparenchymal hemorrhage are the result of chronic hypertension (high blood pressure), cerebral amyloid angiopathy, or both.
+While these are the causative processes for most cases, a number of other pathological processes are known to accelerate or worsen them, including coagulopathy, vasculitis, brain tumors, ischemic stroke, vascular malformations, and others.
+In general, diseases and risk factors known to damage blood vessels are considered risk factors, but hypertension and cerebral amyloid angiopathy are particularly strongly associated.

+The exact process that leads to bleeding depends on the underlying cause.
+For intraparenchymal hemorrhage associated with hypertension, small holes in arteries are thought to cause bleeding in the deep penetrating arteries of the brain, which are smaller and thinner than other arteries.
+These are the arteries that supply blood to the basal ganglia, the thalamus, the brainstem, and deep portions of the cerebellum.
+Thus, these are the most commonly implicated structures in intraparenchymal hemorrhage associated with hypertension.

+Cerebral amyloid angiopathy may cause intraparenchymal hemorrhage even in patients without elevated blood pressure.
+Unlike hypertension, cerebral amyloid angiopathy does not typically affect blood vessels to deep brain structures.
+Instead, it is most commonly associated with hemorrhage of small vessels in the cerebral cortex.
+The strongest risk factor for intraparenchymal hemorrhage associated with cerebral amyloid angiopathy is old age, and cerebral amyloid angiopathy is most frequently seen in patients who already have, or will soon be diagnosed with, dementia.

 Diagnosis

 Computed tomography (CT scan): A CT scan may be normal if it is done soon after the onset of symptoms.
 A CT scan is the best test to look for bleeding in or around your brain.
 In some hospitals, a perfusion CT scan may be done to see where the blood is flowing and not flowing in your brain.

 Magnetic resonance imaging (MRI scan): A special MRI technique (diffusion MRI) may show evidence of an ischemic stroke within minutes of symptom onset.
 In some hospitals, a perfusion MRI scan may be done to see where the blood is flowing and not flowing in your brain.

 Angiogram: a test that looks at the blood vessels that feed the brain.
 An angiogram will show whether the blood vessel is blocked by a clot, the blood vessel is narrowed, or if there is an abnormality of a blood vessel known as an aneurysm.

 Carotid duplex: A carotid duplex is an ultrasound study that assesses whether or not you have atherosclerosis (narrowing) of the carotid arteries.
 These arteries are the large blood vessels in your neck that feed your brain.

 Transcranial Doppler (TCD): Transcranial Doppler is an ultrasound study that assesses whether or not you have atherosclerosis (narrowing) of the blood vessels inside of your brain.
 It can also be used to see if you have emboli (blood clots) in your blood vessels.